It’s no exaggeration that Uber, Lyft and other ridesharing companies have completely rewritten the rules of ground transportation.

 What is ridesharing?

 Ridesharing allows you to arrange one-way transportation via a car or van through a mobile app.
 The two largest ridesharing companies are Uber and Lyft.
 But availability can depend on the destination.
-For example, in India, you may also use BlaBlaCar, and in South Africa, you could hail a ride through Jrney.
+For example, in India, you may also use BlaBlaCar.
+In South Africa, you could hail a ride through Jrney.
+And in Southeast Asia, you might download an app called Grab to get a ride.

 Who should consider ridesharing?